We have been living with severe reflux since my daughter was six weeks old.

 5. Wind your baby regularly during their feed – we were stopping to wind after every ounce

 6. Don’t let baby get too hungry or they guzzle their feed too quickly

-7. If you’re bottle or combination feeding choose your bottles carefully to avoid colic.
-I love Dr. Brown’s bottles and have used them with both of my children.
+7. If you’re bottle or combination feeding choose your bottles carefully to avoid making reflux symptoms worse.
+I found Dr. Brown’s bottles worked best for my baby.
 I share more about different bottles you can use here.

 8. Dummies can reduce the amount of comfort nursing your baby wants to do and the sucking can help alleviate some pain.
 Try a variety of dummies to see which one your baby takes to.
 My babies really liked the Philips Avent soothers or the Tommee Tippee soothers and soothers with a toy attached are easy for baby to find when they drop it.

 9. Try sitting baby in a breastfeeding pillow or a chair rather than laying them on a mat.
 My daughter loved to sit in her Ingenuity swing as it could be changed into just a seat if she was uncomfortable with the swinging motion.

 10. Sitting in the car seat can put pressure on their tummy so time feedings with this in mind